19 November 2024

 This means that the molecule may influence the ageing process, which makes it a possible target for future treatment – and, initially, for more studies.

 “We hope this research will pave the way for new treatment options for COPD patients, but first we need to continue to analyse and validate the results in larger and more comprehensive studies.
-Only through thorough research will we be able to offer the best and most effective treatment to people suffering from this difficult disease,” he says.
+Only through thorough research will we be able to offer the best and most effective treatment to people suffering from this difficult disease,” she says.

 Read the full study here: Effect of nicotinamide riboside on airway inflammation in COPD: a randomized, placebo-controlled trial.